Under the Influencers: Top 8 Takeaways from VMG Symposium

 Bob Pearson (W2O Group, author) kicked off the day with an engaging overview of how marketers must become experts in “audience architecture” in order to see alignment with our customers.
 We found his perspective interesting because it has a strong human element, captivating the attendees right away.

 2) Immerse Your Audience with Moment Marketing

 Beca Alexander (Socialyte) presented something that we found very unique and interesting at her company.
-They have a collective of influencers that provide unique authentic content to specific industries and themes.
+They have a collective of social influencers that provide unique authentic content to specific industries and themes.
 Their InstaBomb is also an extraordinary way to make a huge impact in a very short amount of time.